ahmedhasandrlnd/Customer_Segments/README.md

 ### Knowledge
 * The mail-order company is popular with traditionally minded older customers.
 So we should target this segment of population in the marketing campaigns of the company.
 * The mail-order company is relatively unpopular with city living financially unsound customers.
-So we should target this segment of population in the marketing campaigns of the company.
 So, we need to find ways to attract this segment of population.